 As for what was sown on good soil, this is the one who hears the word and understands it.
 He indeed bears fruit and yields, in one case a hundredfold, in another sixty, and in another thirty.Matthew 13:23

-Tradition, a sense of place, and an appreciation of, and sensitivity to, the sacred are central to the cultivation of an enduring, free, and peaceful society.
-But many churches, universities, and other organizations have dismissed, neglected, or have forgotten how to talk about, these themes.
+Traditions, a sense of place, along with an affection for and sensitivity to ‘things divine’ are central to the cultivation of an enduring, free, and peaceful society.
+But many churches, universities, and other organizations have neglected these themes.
 The devastating impact on our communities manifests itself in public and private spheres poisoned by a predictable “liturgy” of fear, contempt, rage, rootlessness, and despair.

 A liturgy of courage, affection, rootedness, peace, faith, and hope is desperately needed.

-The Ciceronian Society is an international community of Christian scholars and public intellectuals committed to restoring such a “liturgy” through the examination of three core themes - tradition, place, and 'things divine' - and their role in the cultivation of a civilization built upon the principles common to the traditions of historic Christianity.
+The Ciceronian Society is a community of Christian scholars and public intellectuals committed to restoring such a “liturgy” through the examination of three core themes - tradition , place, and 'things divine' - and their role in the cultivation of a civilization built upon the principles common to the traditions of historic Christianity.

-The time has come to build on our successes, recommit to our core themes, and expand our efforts within and beyond our scholarly communities and churches.
+We have recommitted to our core themes and are now working to build on our successes and to expand our efforts within and beyond our scholarly communities and churches.